 The average registered number of employees (headcount) includes all permanent, seasonal, and temporary employees who have a contract of employment with an employer and receive wage from the employer for their work done.
-It is calculated as a sum of the number of natural persons (headcount) in individual days of a reported month (including public holidays / rest days and days off), which is divided by the number of all calendar days of the month.
+It is calculated as a sum of the number of natural persons (headcount) in individual days of a reported month (including non-working days / public holidays / rest days and days off), which is divided by the number of all calendar days of the month.

-The average gross monthly wage per employee includes all incomes from employment (direct wages and salaries, personal bonuses and other bonuses, company profit sharing, and wage compensations) charged to be paid to registered employees in compliance with regulations on wages and salaries.
+The average gross monthly wage per employee includes all incomes from employment (basic wages and salaries, personal bonuses and other bonuses, company profit sharing, and compensations for wages and salaries) charged to be paid to registered employees in compliance with relevant regulations on wages and salaries.
+Compensation of wages or salaries for temporary incapacity to work for disease or injury and quarantine paid by the employers are not included.